Bliksempie/fractured-world/CONTRIBUTING.md

 ---

-*“Truths fray into myth.
-Fragments sharpen into futures.”*
+*"Truths fray into myth.
+Fragments sharpen into futures."*